Real People. Real Stories: Teigan's Story

 What are some of the ways you cope with Refsum?

-I have closely followed the Refsum Diet recommended by the Global Dare guidelines that has helped me immensely.
+I have closely followed the Refsum Diet recommended by the Global DARE guidelines that has helped me immensely.
 For a long time, I didn’t realize that the way you feel inside your body isn’t the way that everybody feels.
-Before I started the diet, I was tired all of the time, frequently sick, thin, and quite weak – and I didn’t realize that not everyone felt that way!
+Before I started the diet, I was tired all of the time, frequently sick, thin, and quite weak – and I didn’t realize that not everyone felt that way.

 What do you hope the Global DARE Foundation could accomplish for you and others with Refsum?

-I believe that DARE is striving for broader awareness and earlier diagnosis, and that too is what I’m hoping for.
-At each appointment I go to, I find myself educating the medical professionals on Refsum disease, and initially had to really push the doctors in my town to take me seriously and commit to further testing.
+I believe that Global DARE is striving for broader awareness and earlier diagnosis, and that too is what I’m hoping for.
+At each appointment I go to, I find myself educating the medical professionals about Refsum disease, and initially had to really push the doctors in my town to take me seriously and commit to further testing.

 I know there are others out there who are unable to advocate for themselves in this way, and I hope that in future they won’t have to.